Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

 qm template <VMID>
 ```

-You can also convert the VM to a template by right clicking on your template in the Rroxmox web GUI
+You can also convert the VM to a template by right clicking on your template in the Proxmox web GUI

 ### Step 3: Configuring Ansible Variables